Problem Solving in Paediatric Palliative Care

 It is also suitable if you are interested in end-of-life/palliative care or have a commitment to implementation and dissemination of paediatric end-of-life/palliative care education within your institution or organisation.

 What you’ll learn

-The vision of the course is to improve patient care by delivering accessible education through which we aim to support health-care professionals to problem solve in paediatric palliative care, whatever their setting or area of interest.
+Our vision is to improve patient care by delivering accessible education, through which we aim to support health-care professionals to problem solve in paediatric palliative care, whatever your setting or area of interest.

 - Early days: principals and philosophy of paediatric palliative care, identification of need, referral to services, assessment